JonoRabie011/Tina4Jobs/README.md

 class TestJob implements Tina4Job
 {
     use Tina4Queueable; // This is a trait that is used to make the job queueable

+    /*
+     * You can set a custom queue name for the job
+     * if this is set this will be the preferred queue for this job
+     * and override any queue name passed when adding the job to the queue
+     * aswell as the default queue
+     */
+    protected $queue = "CustomQueueName";

     private $user;